ava-labs/subnet-evm/contract-examples/README.md

 RPC_URI=http://127.0.0.1:9650/ext/bc/28N1Tv5CZziQ3FKCaXmo8xtxoFtuoVA6NvZykAT5MtGjF4JkGs/rpc CHAIN_ID=77777 npx hardhat test --network local
 ```

-Alternatively, you can also copy and paste the `local` network configuration to create a new network configuration for your own local testing.
+Alternatively, you can copy and paste the `local` network configuration to create a new network configuration for your own local testing.
 For example, you can copy and paste the `local` network configuration to create your own network and fill in the required details:

 ```json
 {